gmlewis/bible-codes/TheLittleBook.md

 I do command you to receive my Words in full and watch, and wait, and be at the ready.
 Until suddenly...
 On earth...
 You are not.
 Behold!
 The exact second of redemption approaches and is in sight.
-	Consider my Words and blessings of benediction that surely will endure into the eternity of eternities forevermore.
+	Consider my Words and blessings of benediction that surely will endure into the eternity of eternities forevermore.
 Selah!
 Receive my Love Letter my Bride for I have delivered it for your comfort and expectation.
 In the Love of Yahweh given to me to you-ward,
 Yeshua HaMashiach: The Everlasting Lord of Righteousness.